We understand the difficulties many people face with full-time study and offer study by distance learning

 This module is concerned primarily with microbiological aspects of food safety in the production of red and poultry meat, eggs, milk and milk products.
 Methods to reduce microbiological contamination in meat during the entire production chain, from farm – slaughterhouse – to the retail outlet are discussed.
 The module also enables students to understand the importance of contaminated shell eggs, and products derived from them, as vehicles for human infection, principally that caused by salmonella enterica serovar enteritidis.
 In the final part of the module infections that may be transmitted to the human population via milk and milk products and methods to reduce such contamination are described.

-This module will introduce you to observational and intervention studies that are conducted on populations.The module will demonstrate techniques for measuring association between disease and risk factors from these studies.
+This module will introduce you to observational and experimental studies that are conducted on populations.The module will demonstrate techniques for measuring association between disease and risk factors from these studies.
 You will learn about the subtle but important differences between the measures of association and the most suitable application for each measure.
 The strengths and weaknesses of these studies will be presented and the statistical testing requirements will be discussed.

 This module is designed to explain the basic concepts of statistics and provide a basic introduction to statistical analysis in veterinary and animal health fields.
 You will also learn about the principles of hypothesis testing, concepts of sampling, study design and parametric and nonparametric methods of data analysis.
 It is assumed that you have not previously attended any statistics modules, so that the whole subject of statistical analysis is new to you.